 Comparing oxygen sensor values between the two catalytic converters can also hint at a bad catalytic converter.
 Also, symptoms of a clogged catalytic converter include:

-- Check engine light on or flashing.
+- Check engine light is on or flashing.

 - Sluggish acceleration

 - The smell of rotten eggs from the exhaust